hdehaini/cse15l-lab-reports/lab_report_2.md

     }
 ```

-2. **Symptom:**
+**Symptom:**

-It filters the correct elements, but stores them in a reverse order.
+The symptom is that the method does filter through the correct elements, yet it returns them in a reverse order.

 ![Image](pictures\labReport2\filterSymptom15l.JPG)

-3. **Bug:**
+**Bug:**

-The code specifically inserted the filtered element at the 0’th index, so I took it out and let the program add the filtered element at the end of the list by default
+The bug was that the code originally inserted the filtered elements in the beginning of the list.
+So I took that part out to make the program add the filtered elements at the end of the list by default

 ```
 // Returns a new list that has all the elements of the input list for which